MicrosoftDocs/customer-insights/ci-docs/engagement-insights/view-reports.md

 ## Web reports

-You can access OOB web reports under **Discover** in the left navigation pane.
+You can access web reports under **Discover** in the left navigation pane.

 :::image type="content" source="media/report-menu.png" alt-text="Navigation showing the list of available reports":::